F4U Corsair

 chance vought, f4u 4, f4u 1

-Curious about Major Greg Boyington and his role in the greatest amercian fighter aircraft?
+Curious about Major Greg Boyington and his role in the greatest Amercian fighter aircraft?

 Aircraft carriersCarrier landingsChance voughtCorsairDouble wasp engineEnsign eliminatorF4uF4u corsairFighter aircraftFighter pilotsFighter squadronsKorean warMarine aviatorsMarine corpsMarine corps sqaudronsNavyPacific theaterUnited states navyVintage fighter aircraftVought f4u corsairWhistling deathWorld war 2World war ii